-Relief for Plantar Fasciitis & Heel Pain with Topaz Coblation
+TOPAZ Plantar Fasciitis & Heel Pain Treatment

 TOPAZ Coblation Procedure

 The TOPAZ MicroDebrider utilizes patented Coblation® technology, designed to specifically treat tendons and fascia.
-To date, over 5 million Coblation procedures have been performed.
-The TOPAZ technique has been associated with quick return to daily activities allowing for significant improvement in patient outcomes.
+To date, over 5 million coblation procedures have been performed.
+The TOPAZ technique typically allows you to quickly return to daily activities allowing for significant improvement in patient outcomes.

-How TOPAZ Works
+How TOPAZ Works on Heel Pain

 Through a minimal port site, the TOPAZ MicroDebrider is applied on and around the plantar fascia or tendon, for half-second duration treatments placed a quarter inch apart to form a grid-like pattern.
 Small amounts of tissue are removed as a light application of radiofrequency energy is guided into the tissue.
 TOPAZ treatment typically takes less than 10 minutes to administer.
 Patients are ready to leave the clinic once recovered from local or light sedation.